 Clean your child's pin sites and wound as your doctor tells you.

-Some general guidelines include:
+Some guidelines include:

 - 1. Gather all of the supplies. - 2.
-Wash your hands well with soap and water for 20 seconds. - 3.
+Wash your hands well with soap and water for at least 20 seconds. - 3.
 Place a clean, dry towel under the arm or leg. - 4.
 Wipe any drainage or loose crust from around the pin with a clean cotton swab. - 5.
-Dip a clean cotton swab into the sterile saline.
-Clean the skin around the pin in a circular motion.
-Push the skin down and away from the pin.
+Dip a clean cotton swab into the sterile saline. - 6.
+Clean the skin around the pin in a circle. - Push the skin down and away from the pin.
 This prevents the drainage from building up at the pin sites.
-It also keeps the skin from sticking to the pins.
-Make sure no crust is left at the pin site or on the skin around the pin. - 6.
+It also keeps the skin from sticking to the pins. - Make sure no crust is left at the pin site or on the skin around the pin. - 7.
 Repeat these steps for each pin and wire site.
 Use a clean cotton swab for each pin site.
-Do not touch or use the same swab from one site to another. - 7.
-If you have an incision or wound where the bone was cut: - Stitches or Steri-Strips may be used to close the wound. - Check the site closely for any signs of infection.
-Change the bandage only if there is excess drainage, if it has fallen off or as your doctor tells you.
+Do not touch or use the same swab from one site to another. - 8.
+If you have an incision or wound where the bone was cut: - The doctor may have used stitches or Steri-Strips to close the wound. - Check the site closely for any signs of infection.
+Change the bandage only if there is a lot of drainage, if it has fallen off, or as your doctor tells you.